rubytogether/kirby/README.md

 ### Wait, _how_ fast?

-        ~525 records/second/cpu in Python on AWS Glue ~300,000 records/second/cpu in Rust with regex
+        ~525 records/second/cpu in Python on AWS Glue ~300,000 records/second/cpu in Rust on a 2018 Intel MacBook Pro ~550,000 records/second/cpu in Rust on a 2021 M1 MacBook Pro

 ### Are you kidding me?

 No. The latest version (which I am now benchmarking without also running `cargo build` 🤦🏻‍♂️) can parse records really, really fast.

-        ~4,200 records/second in Python with 8 worker instances on AWS Glue ~1,085,000 records/second in Rust with 8 cores and rayon on a MacBook Pro
+        ~4,200 records/second in Python with 8 worker instances on AWS Glue ~1,085,000 records/second in Rust with 8 cores and rayon on an Intel MacBook Pro ~3,195,000 records/second in Rust with 8 cores and rayon on an M1 MacBook Pro

 ### What does it calculate?